AngelJulio1331/RobotColonyExplorerSimulation/README.md

 The Robot Colony Explorer Simulation is a Java-based program that visually demonstrates how multiple robots explore a grid world.
 Each robot moves randomly, avoids rocks, collects energy, and becomes inactive once its energy runs out.
 The purpose of this simulation is to apply object-oriented programming concepts and GUI handling using Java Swing.

 > Program Design
-The program is organized into four main classes, each responsible for a specific task:
+The program is organized into four main classes, each responsible for a specific task
 - Cell Class:
 Represents a single block on the terrain grid.
 A cell can either be empty, contain energy, or be a rock.
 It provides simple methods to identify and change cell types.